 - Entry Fee – $39 Per Person

-As Vegas grew the array of attractions and things to do also grew, people were no longer satisfied with just Shows, booze and Gambling and the tourism industry started looking around the Las Vegas Area for other attractions that they could run tours to in order to give people a break from Vegas but actually make then stay longer, Day trips to Death Valley, Hoover Dam, Red Rock Canyon and the Valley of Fire all popular, but the big prize was the Grand Canyon!
+As Vegas grew the array of attractions and things to do also grew, people were no longer satisfied with just Shows, booze, and Gambling and the tourism industry started looking around the Las Vegas Area for other attractions that they could run tours to in order to give people a break from Vegas but actually make then stay longer, Day trips to Death Valley, Hoover Dam, Red Rock Canyon and the Valley of Fire all popular, but the big prize was the Grand Canyon!

 However, the National Park was over 280 miles away from Vegas, and running strips there was painful.
 Until the Hualapai Indian Tribe opened up their reservation at the Western part of the Canyon.
 The Hualapai Indian Reservation was deemed too hard for Tourists to as so the Name Grand Canyon West was adopted and is now known as the West Rim.
 At “only” 125 miles from the park visitors could now Visit the Grand Canyon with only a 2-3 hour drive!

-To attract even more tourists in 2007 the Hualapai Tribe built the Grand Canyon Skywalk and added in other tourist attractions to make your day out even more appealing. hey also allow other activities that are not allowed in the National park such as Helicopter landings and Canyon Fly Throughs.
+To attract even more tourists in 2007 the Hualapai Tribe built the Grand Canyon Skywalk and added other tourist attractions to make your day out even more appealing. hey also allow other activities that are not allowed in the National park such as Helicopter landings and Canyon Fly Throughs.
 They also have big plans to open the whole area up into a mega-resort right o the canyon Rim, but plans for this have stalled.

-The South Rim definitely has a tourist feel about it and there is little doubt the primary motive of the Tribe is to relieve money from tourists, but in a capitalist America who can blame them from that?
-They have an amazing Resource at their disposal, why not utilize it?
+The South Rim definitely has a tourist feel about it and there is little doubt the primary motive of the Tribe is to relieve money from tourists, but in a capitalist America who can blame them for that?
+They have an amazing Resource at their disposal, so why not utilize it?
 Millions of American companies do just that!